parisepigenetics/RASflow_EDC/README.md

 Submitted DRMAA job 4 with external jobid 7908074.
 ```
-You have here the corresponding job ID.
+You have here the corresponding **job ID**.
 You can follow that particular job in `slurm-7908074.out`.

 End of that job, start of the next one:
 ```